DataDog/documentation/content/en/database_monitoring/setup_oracle/_index.md

 Datadog recommends you install the version listed in the [Latest Agent version](#latest-agent-version).
 It contains all the implemented Oracle monitoring features and bug fixes.

 If the latest Agent version is an official Datadog Agent release, like `7.46.0`, follow the instructions in [Official release](#official-release).
-If the latest Agent version is a beta build, such as `7.46.0~dbm~oracle~0.34`, follow the instructions in [Oracle DBM build](#oracle-dbm-build).
+If the latest Agent version is an Oracle DBM build, such as `7.46.0~dbm~oracle~0.34`, follow the instructions in [Oracle DBM build](#oracle-dbm-build).

 #### Official release